 Make-Ahead and Storage

-Rigatoni all’Amatriciana is best when freshly made, and these storage and reheating tips will help you enjoy the rich flavors of this classic Roman dish, even as leftovers.
+Rigatoni all’Amatriciana is best when freshly made, but these storage and reheating tips will help you enjoy the rich flavors of this classic Roman dish, even as leftovers.

 Make-Ahead: You can prepare the Amatriciana sauce in advance.
-Cook the guanciale and make the tomato sauce, then cool and store in an airtight container in the refrigerator for up to 2 days.
+Cook the guanciale and prepare the tomato sauce, then let it cool and store it in an airtight container in the refrigerator for up to 2 days.
 When ready to serve, reheat the sauce over medium heat and cook the pasta fresh.

 How to Store: If you have leftover pasta Amatriciana, let it cool to room temperature, then transfer it to an airtight container.
 Store in the refrigerator for up to 3 days.
 Keep the pasta and sauce together to allow the flavors to meld.